Tsuta Japanese Soba Noodles

-That’s like poetry.
-Now I wonder why he is the fist Soba Restuarant to have Michelin * 2016, 2017, 2018, 2019.
+Now I wonder why he is the first Soba Restaurant to have Michelin * 2016, 2017, 2018, 2019.
 Hmmmm!
 Chef Yuki felt he wanted more worldly exposure so left Japan and went into fashion.
 Whilst travelling he realised a shocking contrast in food culture.
 He decided to create his own original ramen dishes using only natural ingredients.
 In 2012 he opened a 9-seater (NINE) restaurant in Sugamo, Tokyo; called “Japanese Soba Noodles Tsuta”.
 The name comes from his family crest and means “Ivy” in Japanese.
 I like this Chef more and more.
 Tsuta Japanese Soba Noodles @ Jewel – here it comes.

 This is called Ajitama Shoyu Soba.
 Char Siu (single slide), bamboo shoot, leek, flavoured egg, and black truffle pureed in black truffle oil.
-Holy Shit!!!
+WOW!!!
 Now that is up there, is it not?
 This is THE DISH you must try when you come here.
 It is INSANELY good.